“Using my biomedical engineering background in the financial services industry has been invigorating.”

 I am particularly proud of the work I did on re-designing an internal planning tool for a multinational investment bank’s advisors.
 We utilized user research and design thinking to dissect the pain points of the existing planning tool and then collaborated with the client through multiple iterations of refreshed designs.
 Using my biomedical engineering background in the financial services industry has been invigorating and this was a great first project where I could apply and develop the skills I gained in undergrad.

 Another reason I love working at Capco is its focus on giving back.
 I am one of the leads for the North America Mental Health Support.
-We work very closely to provided tailored support for our employees.
+We work very closely to provide tailored support for our employees.
 What I truly love about this initiative is that we are focused on applying design thinking to understand our employee’s pain points.
 It’s been a journey exploring the opportunities where Capco can be a mental health ally.

-Although I attended university in the Chicagoland area, I did not get the opportunity to explore the city as much as I would have liked.
+Although I attended university in the Chicago area, I did not get the opportunity to explore the city as much as I would have liked.
 Now that I am working in Chicago, I have been having fun exploring all the different neighborhoods around the city.
 When I’m feeling homesick, I like to go to China Town or Argyle to get some dim sum, baos, Thai food, and Vietnamese food, or when I wish I was in Peru again, I go to Pilsen and try to find a good cevicheria.